chfw/bryecharts/README.md

 1. Paste your [sample codes](https://github.com/chenjiandongx/pyecharts/blob/master/docs/zh-cn/documentation.md) into the editor or write your own code from scratch
 1. Press 'Run'

+### Offline usage

+1. Clone it, `git clone https://github.com/chfw/bryecharts/`
+1. Run a static http server, `python -m http.server`
+1. Open a browser and visit http://localhost:8000

+Then you can do paste and run.

 ## Baselines

 1. pyecharts v0.2.4